vuonglequoc/alfs/README.md

 ### Remote environment

-Prepare remote environment witth OpenSSH to use LFS system efficiently to install other packages instead of chroot environment.
+Prepare remote environment with OpenSSH to use LFS system efficiently to install other packages instead of chroot environment.

 Mount LFS partitions